What is a Payslip or a Salary Slip and Examples

 The Importance of Using MOM-Approved Payslip Formats

-Non-compliance can lead to penalties, warnings, or employee complaints filed with the Ministry of Manpower.
-This is especially relevant for SMEs applying for government support such as the Productivity Solutions Grant (PSG) or Enterprise Development Grant (EDG).
+Failure to comply can result in penalties, warnings or whip complaints to the Ministry of Manpower.
+This is particularly applicable for SME’s when requesting applications from the government, like the Productivity Solutions Grant (PSG) or Enterprise Development Grant (EDG).

-A clear, MOM-compliant payslip can strengthen your audit preparedness and position your company as a responsible employer, ready for growth and funding opportunities.
+Your company can also benefit from a clear, MOM-compliant payslip, which can enhance your audit preparedness and place your company in a proactive position for growth and funding opportunities as a good employer.

-Guide for Customizing Payslip Template for Singapore Employees
+Guide for Customising Payslip Template for Singapore Employees

 1. Gather Employee Information